To enable the Davis Assistant Slack app

 Invite Davis Assistant to a channel by sending

-/invite @davis.
+/invite @Davis Assistant.
 Next, make Davis Assistant listen by using an @mention in a message such as

-@davis what happened yesterday?.
+@Davis Assistant what happened yesterday?.
 Davis Assistant responds in a thread attached to the initial request.
 In the thread, Davis Assistant only listens to the user that initialized the interaction.
-Mentioning another user in the thread makes Davis Assistant stop listening.
+If you mention another user in the thread, Davis Assistant stops listening.
 Davis Assistant also stops listening if another user adds a message to the thread.
-To resume listening in the thread, send a message containing
+To re-engage Davis Assistant in the thread, send a message containing

 When Davis Assistant is listening, you don't need to preface your messages with

 @Davis Assistant.
 Other users in the channel can also interact with Davis Assistant and view your interactions.
 Buttons in cards only work for the specific user that Davis Assistant is responding to.